 “I know what you mean.”
 She responded.

 The boys stopped their quiet warfare, glared at her, at me and then at Rhonda.
-With no more physical contact each took their places at a desk.
+With no more physical contact each took their places at a desk but not without a shuffling of feet and rustling of paper and other little bits of physical activity to show their rebellion.

-The teacher, Mrs. Leonard Williams, must have seen my insecurity in having to leave Rhonda in such a place and she immediately reassured me.
+The teacher must have seen my insecurity in having to leave Rhonda in such a place and she immediately reassured me.

-“Don’t worry about her.
-I have Ms. Grant here as an aide.
-She will be with Rhonda at all times.”
+"Don’t worry about Rhonda.
+I have Ms. Fisher here as an aide.
+She will be with Rhonda at all times."

-Ms. Grant was a Native American woman and even though I didn’t know her personally I knew her family.
+Ms. Fisher was Native American woman and even though I didn’t know her personally I knew her family.
 There was a history of their strength of character and intelligence.
 Certainly, I felt secure with the knowledge that she would be available to help my daughter.

 Return to section index page